ar-android/shopee-image-downloader/README.md

 # Shopee Image Downloader CLI

-This is an example to create command line application using python, this clie app inspired by [sopi](https://github.com/esafirm/sopi).
+This is an example to create command-line application using python, this clie app inspired by [sopi](https://github.com/esafirm/sopi).

 ## Installation